OpenTOSCA/winery/org.eclipse.winery.yaml.common/src/test/resources/builder/experimental/failing/experimental-failing.md

 ## invalid-node_template-wrong_directives

+- tosca.version: 1.1
+- reference: 3.7.3.3

 According to the spec: 'The node_filter keyword (and supporting grammar) SHALL only be valid if the Node Template has a directive keyname with the value of “selectable” set.'

 This test does not contain the correct directive, however the use of directives is not yet supported.
 Maybe leave the test for a later version of the spec.

 ## invalid-artifact_definition-node_template-artifacts-missing_file

+- tosca.version: 1.1
+- reference: 3.5.6

 This test contains a node template with an invalid artifact definition where the required file is missing.
 This test should lead to an exception but nothing gets thrown.

 ## invalid-artifact_definition-node_template-artifacts-missing_type

+- tosca.version: 1.1
+- reference: 3.5.6

 This test contains a node template with an invalid artifact definition where the required type is missing.
 This test should lead to an exception but nothing gets thrown.

 ## invalid-artifact_definition-node_template-artifacts-wrong_type

+- tosca.version: 1.1
+- reference: 3.5.6

 This test contains a node template with an invalid artifact definition where undefined type is given.
 This test should lead to an exception but nothing gets thrown.

+## invalid-relationship_template-wrong-source_template

+- tosca.version: 1.1
+- reference: 3.7.4.3

+The source relationship template provided as a value on the copy keyname MUST NOT itself use the copy keyname (i.e., it must itself be a complete relationship template description and not copied from another relationship template).

+This test contains a relationship template using another relationship with a 'copy' keyname as a source tempalte.

+According to the spec this is not allowed and should cause an exception to be thrown.
+This is currently not handled by the validator.